arturogalan/noise-box/README.md

 # generate icons
 npm run build:icons
 ```

+To work with a Nisefy local version: file:./../noisefy in package.json

 ## TO-DO
 When changin input/output maybe we need a reset?
 Add clean presets somewhat